 Breaks to sedentary behaviour

-Exercising activates your muscles, reduces the strain on your body and enhances the well-being of your musculoskeletal system.
+- Movement activates your muscles, reduces the strain on your body and advances the wellbeing of your musculoskeletal system.

-Depending on the situation, choose e.g. taking pauses in sedentary behaviour, working in a standing position or engaging in break exercise.
+- Choose e.g. taking breaks from sitting, working in a standing position or engaging in break exercise.

-Adequate sleep is important.
-During sleep your brain works to structure and store information and your body restores.
+- Adequate sleep is important.
+During sleep your brain works to structure and store information and your body recovers.